September 10, 2022

 Spain is a more common destination for college teams, but it was a natural fit for Columbia for multiple reasons.
 It is close to Morocco geographically and shares some cultural influences, and it provided a homecoming for junior Mary Lobon and sophomore Noa Comesaña, both of whom are from Spain and had family members and friends at the games.
 International recruiting has benefited Columbia recently — in addition to Lobon and Comesaña, sophomore Kitty Henderson is from Australia and freshman Susannah Rafiu is from England — and Griffith stayed in Spain for a few days after the tour to connect with coaches and scouts.

 For Griffith, the most significant outcome of the trip was the team continuing to develop chemistry.
-Though NCAA rules prevented Columbia’s two freshmen from traveling because they had not begun fall classes, the trip gave the returning players extra time on the court together and opportunities for team bonding off the court.
+Though Ivy League rules prevented Columbia’s two freshmen from traveling because they had not begun fall classes, the trip gave the returning players extra time on the court together and opportunities for team bonding off the court.

 “We already have a very tight-knit family and community and culture, but to go somewhere different, experience something different with those people, I think you just learn a lot about yourself,” Griffith said.
 “And basketball was kind of the bonus.”